TensorNetwork/tensornetwork.org/src/mps/algorithms/timeevo/local-methods.md

 constraint that the evolution lies within the MPS manifold\cite{haegeman11:_time_depen_variat_princ_quant_lattic, haegeman16:_unify}.
 Both have been used in the literature, but their precise derivation requires some work.
-In the following, we will first present a very heuristic understanding of this approach, followed by a detailed derivation of the first approach, which leads to the [[local Krylov method|mps/algorithms/timeevo/local-krylov]], and subsequently the second approach, which results in the [[time-dependent variational principle, TDVP||mps/algorithms/timeevo/tdvp]].
+On this page, we will present a very heuristic understanding of the general approach.
+For a detailed description of the first approach, see the [[page on the local Krylov method|mps/algorithms/timeevo/local-krylov]].
+The second approach is review in detail on the [[page on the time-dependent variational principle, TDVP||mps/algorithms/timeevo/tdvp]].

 We start with an MPS $|\psi\rangle$, a Hamiltonian $\hat H$ and a site
 $j$.
 The tensors $\psi^{L}_{j-1} \equiv (M_1, \ldots, M_{j-1})$ and